 - Multiple sclerosis

 Paralysis on the left side of the body may place individuals at risk of experiencing additional complications.
-To help you understand what to expect, the following section will discuss potential effects that may co-occur with left hemiplegia.
+To help you understand what to expect, the following sections will discuss specific symptoms of left hemiplegia as well as potential effects that may occur alongside this condition.

 Left-Sided Hemiplegia Symptoms